About The Forum

 IFN Oman Awards Ceremony

-Identifying and evaluating key governmental initiatives designed to modernize and digitally transform the national economy, including the Islamic financial services sector.
-What measures would assist domestic Islamic banks in the further development of Islamic digital retail, wealth management, Takaful and pension offerings in Oman?
+Identifying and evaluating key governmental and private sector initiatives designed to modernize and digitally transform the national economy, with a focus on Islamic financial services and digital assets.
+What measures would assist domestic Islamic banks in the further development of Islamic digital and crypto retail, wealth management, Takaful and pension offerings in Oman?
 How are regulator-fostered sandboxes contributing to the development and distribution of such products?
 How have efforts to recognise and regulate Islamic crowdfunding platforms created opportunities for the joint ownership of Shariah compliant assets and investment projects?
-Will the vital SME sector benefit from the new platforms?
+Does Blockchain have a role in crowd and venture funding?
+How will the vital SME sector benefit from the new platforms and above initiatives?
+What role do DeFi, NFTs, crypto, tokenisation and other digital assets and technologies have in the future of Omani financial services and markets?
+We seek the views of an expert panel.Moderator:

 Funding the Future: Islamic Sustainable Finance and Investment